Register

 Laptops: Almost all apps and software programs

-Although initially designed to rely on web-based apps for tasks using the Google Chrome browser, Chromebooks released in or after 2017 can run Android apps from Google Play Store, while those models with Linux support can also run Linux apps.
-Chrome Web Store and Google Play Store include thousands of apps for various tasks.
+Although initially designed to rely on web-based apps in the Google Chrome browser, Chromebooks released in or after 2017 can run Android apps from the Google Play Store, while models with Linux support can also run Linux apps.
+The Chrome Web Store and the Google Play Store include thousands of apps for various tasks.
 One of the main concerns for many people is access to Microsoft Office.
 Even though you can’t install the Windows desktop version of Microsoft Office on a Chromebook, the good news is that you can run MS Office apps through the online version of Microsoft Office.

 Storage spaceChromebooks: Cloud storage/limited local storage